aarmey/ml-for-bioe/website/review-qs.md

 7. What is a loading matrix?
 What would be the dimensions of this matrix for the dataset in Q5 when using three PCs?
 8. What is a scores matrix?
 What would be the dimensions of this matrix for the dataset in Q5 when using three PCs?
 9. By definition, what is the direction of PC1?
-10. See board.
-How does movement of the indicated point represent changes in the original data?
+10. [See question 5 on midterm W20](https://aarmey.github.io/ml-for-bioe///files/midterm-W20.pdf).
+How does movement of the siControl EGF point represent changes in the original data?

 ### Lecture 8